jg8481/Getting-Started-Robotframework-AppiumLibrary-RoboCon-2021-And-2022/README.md

-# Getting started with the Robotframework-AppiumLibrary - RoboCon 2021 Workshop
+# Getting started with the Robotframework-AppiumLibrary - RoboCon 2021 and 2022 Workshops

 ## General Information